 Empathy can also increase lifetime value.
 For example, after a major bank introduced a credit card for millennials that was designed to inspire emotional connection to feel more secure, use among the segment increased by 70% and new account growth rose by 40%.6

-In today’s anxious times, you may be less focused on marketing campaigns, and more on reinventing ways to support customers through unusual circumstances.
+In today’s volatile times, you may be less focused on marketing campaigns, and more on reinventing ways to support and retain customers.
 Either way, putting empathy at the center of your strategy will help you help them more effectively.

 Empathy is your superpower to increasing engagement with customers, now and for the long-term.
 When you apply empathy in the right ways to build trust and add emotional value, you may be doing the most empowering and profitable thing for your customers and your business.

 How Beyond the Arc can help

 Have questions or feeling challenged with how to reset your communications with more empathy-focused messaging and tone?
 We can help.
 Let’s connect for a quick chat.
 Or visit online to learn more about us.